alteryx/react-comms/packages/docs/getting-started/usage.md

   const [model, handleUpdateModel] = React.useContext(UiSdkContext);

   const incrementCount = () => {
-    let { count } = model.Configuration;
+    const newModel = { ...model };
-    count++;
+    newModel.Configuration.count++
-    handleUpdateModel({ Configuration: { count } });
+    handleUpdateModel(newModel);
   }
   return <Button onClick={updateModel}> Click this to update my count </Button>;
 };
 ```

 As a best practice, you should not override or manipulate your model directly.
-Additionally, `handleUpdateModel` only supports updates to the `Configuration`, `Secrets`, and `Annotation` keys.
-Sending your entire model back without specifying which of these keys you'd like to update will cause a failure and won't persist your changes.
+In order to make updates to your model, the `handleUpdateModel` function is expecting to receive a new copy of your initial model object.

 After you make a copy of your model and make any required updates, call the `handleUpdateModel` method provided to you by the `useContext` React hook.
 This updates the model state internal to your custom app and dispatches any relevant messages to the parent application.